caarlosdamian/caarlosdamian-hooks/README.md

 -  **useScreenDetails**: Simplifies the retrieval of screen dimensions within your React components.
 -  **useScroll**: Simplifies the management of scroll-related events within your React components.
 Provides information about the scroll direction and allows you to define callbacks for various scroll scenarios.
 -  **useEffectOnce**: Execute a callback only once when a component mounts.
+-  **useFetch**: Simplify data fetching in React components with ease.

 ### Install